Top Priorities

 Creating Jobs and Making the Central Coast More Affordable

-As we continue to transition away from Big Oil and towards green energy, we must ensure that the jobs and economic activity benefit SLO County residents.
+As we continue to transition away from Big Oil and towards green energy projects, we must ensure that the jobs and economic activity benefit SLO County residents.

 We also must confront the reality that rising housing costs are pushing SLO County’s next generations out of the very communities they grew up in.
 If we want future generations to stay and raise their families here – and if we want our neighbors to be able to retire and stay here – we must do more to address our affordable housing crisis.